openhwgroup/programs/docs/index.rst

 .. image:: images/CORE-V-landscape.jpg

-`CORE-V Docs` is the OpenHW Group documenation project for the CORE-V family of open-source RISC-V processor cores.
+`CORE-V Docs` is the top level Read the Docs project for OpenHW Group's CORE-V family of open-source RISC-V processor cores and related projects.

 .. toctree::
    :maxdepth: 2